Updated Oct. 3, 2022

-This year is bringing us devastating flooding in different parts of the country.
-Unfortunately, flooding is occurring more often with the increase in big storms and hurricanes caused by global warming.
-Just last week, a storm carrying torrential rains caused flash flooding in northern Alabama after up to seven inches of rain fell in a few hours.
+Once again this year, we’re seeing devastating flooding in different parts of the country, and flooding is occurring more often with the increase in big storms and hurricanes caused by global warming.
+Most recently, it stemmed from Hurricane Ian.

-It’s unknown how many of these cars or others damaged by recent flooding may end up for sale from private owners or on car lots.
-But the National Insurance Crime Bureau (NICB) last month said it’s not unusual for unethical dealers and dishonest individuals to take damaged cars, clean them up and try to sell them.
+The National Insurance Crime Bureau (NICB) says it’s not unusual for unethical dealers and dishonest individuals to take damaged cars, clean them up and try to sell them.

 The current shortage of used cars on the market — and correlated increased prices — could make consumers more desperate and vulnerable to falling for a bad deal.

 But superficial cleaning doesn’t remove the problems.
-When looking to buy a car, you want to avoid ones damaged by floods.
-Flooding causes long-term damage to different parts of the car, including the engine.
-That will lead to hefty costs of maintenance to keep the car going.
-Those cars should just be sold at salvage auctions for the parts not ruined by flood waters.
-Parts such as engines and brakes can be permanently damaged by flooding.
+Flooding causes long-term damage to different parts of the car, including the engine and brakes.
+That can lead to hefty costs of maintenance to keep the car going.
+Flooded vehicles should just be sold at salvage auctions for the parts not ruined by flood waters.

 A salvage title stays with the car unless it’s rebuilt and passes state inspection to get a rebuilt or reconstructed title.
 Insurance companies treat the car as a complete loss, so owners usually aren’t able to get repairs covered in any future accident if the car is classified as a salvage.
 There are some exceptions though, according to Justin Tomczak, spokesman for State Farm, the nation’s largest auto insurer.
 “A salvage vehicle may still qualify for insurance coverage as long as it meets all of our eligibility requirements,” he said.